kdemirel/Chrome-contextMenu/README.md

 # Chrome-contextMenu

-A Chrome extension that creates a context menu item for selected text.
+An example Chrome extension that creates a context menu item for selected text.

 Manifest version 3.